 Ride The Rockies

-In 1986, The Denver Post created the premier Ride The Rockies Colorado Bicycle Tour.
+In 1986, The Denver Post created one of the best Colorado bike rides, Ride The Rockies Colorado Bicycle Tour.
 Over 1,500 riders came from around the country to participate in the six day, cross-state tour.
-The Tour was an immediate success, and The Post has produced the ride every June since.
+The Tour was an immediate success, and The Post has produced the multi-day bike ride every June since.
 Participants each year represent all fifty states and several foreign countries.

 In 1987, the registration limit was raised to 2,000 cyclists, and in 1989 a lottery registration system was implemented to keep pace with the event’s ever increasing popularity.

 In 2011, The Denver Post Community Foundation was established as a separate 501(c)(3) organization and serves to broaden the reach of the Posts’ philanthropic giving.
-At that time, Ride The Rockies became a Signature Event of The Denver Post Community Foundation and helps support nonprofit agencies that work to improve the lives of Coloradans in the towns hosting Ride The Rockies.
+At that time, Ride The Rockies became a Signature Event of The Denver Post Community Foundation and helps support nonprofit agencies that work to improve the lives of Coloradans in the towns hosting the Ride The Rockies bike ride in Colorado.

 Because Ride The Rockies chooses different routes every year, our outreach and ability to support many nonprofits throughout Colorado is grand.
 To date, Tour routes have traveled through the following communities: Alamosa, Aspen, Avon, Boulder, Breckenridge, Buena Vista, Cañon City, Carbondale, Castle Rock, Chama, Colorado Springs, Copper Mountain, Cortez, Craig, Crested Butte, Delta, Denver, Durango, Edwards, Estes Park, Fort Collins, Frisco, Georgetown, Glenwood Springs, Grand Lake, Golden, Granby, Grand Junction, Greeley, Gunnison, Hotchkiss, Idaho Springs, Leadville, Manitou Springs, Montrose, Ouray, Pagosa Springs, Rifle, Salida, Silverton, Steamboat Springs, Telluride, Trinidad, Vail, Walsenburg, Westcliffe and Winter Park.